tetra-code/cse_y2_notes/Q1/BDP/week4.md

 # Vector clocks
 **Vector clocks** are used to maintain causal order.

-For a system with N nodes, each node i has its own vector Vi of size N.
+For a system with N nodes:
+- each node i has its own vector clock Vi of size N

-Vi[i] is the number of events that occurred at node i Vi[j] is the number of events that node i knows occurred at node j
+- Vi[i] is the number of events that occurred at node i
+- Vi[j] is the number of events that node i knows occurred at node j

 How vector clocks are updated:
 - Local events increment Vi[i]